 The Group is responsible for the funding of a defined benefit pension scheme in the UK, which pays a levy to the Pension Protection Fund of an amount outside the control of the Group, as well as three smaller such schemes in the USA.
-Changes in the value of the liabilities of the pension schemes, which were valued in aggregate at £357.8m at 31 December 2015 in accordance with IAS 19, as a consequence of changes in interest rates and mortality rates, amongst others, and changes in the value of the assets of the pension schemes, which were valued in aggregate at £361.8m at 31 December 2015, are largely outside the control of the Group.
+Changes in the value of the liabilities of the pension schemes, which were valued in aggregate at £421.2m at 31 December 2016 in accordance with IAS 19, as a consequence of changes in interest rates and mortality rates, amongst others, and changes in the value of the assets of the pension schemes, which were valued in aggregate at £419.0m at 31 December 2016, are largely outside the control of the Group.
 The valuation of these schemes impact on the value of capital employed in the Group and the extent to which, as a matter of law, it has available to distributable profits.
 The Group has responsibility for the adequate funding of the pension schemes and is currently paying to the UK scheme £1.8m per annum in respect of deficit funding following an actuarial funding valuation as at 30 June 2012.
-The UK scheme is subject to a full actuarial funding valuation as at 30 June 2015 which will help inform its funding requirements over the subsequent periods.
+The UK scheme is subject to a full actuarial funding valuation as at 30 June 2015 which is expected to be completed in the next few months and will help inform its funding requirements over the subsequent periods.